Glass melting furnace: Continuously operated glass melting furnaces

 Using pure oxygen instead of air to burn fossil fuels (preferably gas) saves energy and, in the best case, reduces operating costs.
 The combustion temperature, and therefore the heat transfer, is higher and the volume of gas to be heated is lower.
 However, oxygen-fired glass furnaces are usually not viable for the production of bulk glass, such as hollow and flat glass, due to the high cost of oxygen production.
 There are many different types of glass melting furnaces.
 The types of furnaces used in glass manufacturing include the so-called "end-fired", "side-fired" and "oxy-fuel" furnaces.
 The latest development is the hybrid furnace.
 A number of projects are currently under construction for this type and some are operational already in 2023.
 Typically, the size of a furnace is classified by its production capacity in metric tonnes per day (MTPD).

 In order to save energy in the glass melting process, in addition to using as much recycled glass as possible (approx. 2% energy savings for every 10% cullet), the heating of the combustion air to a temperature level as high as possible by means of using a regenerative or a recuperator system is a fundamental part of the process.

+The glass exits the furnace via a waist or a throat.
+The throat can be straight or sunken and raise outside the furnace.
+These structures are narrow and thus speed up the flow of glass as it exits the furnace.
+The sunken throat prevents glass from flowing back into the furnace, improving thermal efficiency.
+The throat or waist experience high levels of corrosion and define the lifetime of the furnace.
+The difference between the waist and throat designs is glass melting capacity, as the waist design is only used in float glass plants.
+After the throat, the glass can pass through a riser, not unlike a drain trap, sometimes moved by heat applied using electrodes.
+The riser prevents glass from exiting unless new material is added to the furnace.
+Electric boosting refers to providing additional heat using electricity to a fossil-fuel powered furnace.
+It is possible for a furnace to have a separate refining section where air bubbles and impurities rise to the surface of the molten glass, which are then removed, or this can be at the bottom of the furnace just above the throat.